 2. The votes will be as follows: The Primary Organization Vote, The Company Vote, and The Executive Board Vote.

-a.
-The Primary Vote: An individual vote will be sent to each of the Primary Organizations.
-Of those votes, the aggregate 1st, 2nd, and 3rd choices will be chosen according to Point Score.
+1. The Primary Vote: An individual vote will be sent to each of the Primary Organizations.
+From these votes, the average point value for each show will be tabulated according to the Point Score.
 The Primary Organizations will receive ten percent (10%) of the vote.

-b.
-The Company Vote: A vote will be sent to the company from the previous year as defined in I.2.4.
-Of those votes, the aggregate 1st, 2nd, and 3rd choices will be chosen according to Point Score.
+2. The Company Vote: A vote will be sent to the company from the previous year as defined in I.2.4.
+From these votes, the average point value for each show will be tabulated according to the Point Score.
 The Company will receive forty-five percent (45%) of the vote.

-c.
-The Executive Board Vote: Each Executive Board member will cast a ranked vote, and the aggregate 1st, 2nd, and 3rd choices will be chosen according to Point Score.
+3. The Executive Board Vote: Each Executive Board member will cast a ranked vote, and from these votes, the average point value for each show will be tabulated according to the Point Score.
 The Executive Board will receive forty-five percent (45%) of the vote.

 a.
 Petitions for a vote should be submitted to the current Producer and will be allowed at the Producer’s discretion.